Blady-Com/UXStrings/readme.md

 ### UXStrings 2

-A second POC implementation is provided.
+A second proof of concept implementation is provided.
 The source code files are ending with the number 2 as for instance "uxstrings2.ads".
 A GNAT project file "uxstrings2.gpr" is provided with some naming conventions for both packages UXStrings  and UXStrings.Text\_IO.

 #### Implementation choices